 11. Use cluster analysis if latent class analysis does not give you good segments

 If you are wanting to do segmentation, a latent class analysis should always be your first port of call, as described in Tip 4.
 However, if you have time, or, you get uninteresting segments (see Tip 5), a good alternative is to:

 - Estimate a continuous mixture model (see Tip 4).

 - Estimate respondent-level preference share estimates.
 See the section Respondent-level preference shares in How MaxDiff Analysis Works (Simplish, but Not for Dummies) for more information about computing respondent-level preference shares.

 - Form segments using cluster analysis.

 - Use the norm tricks to make the cluster analysis good.
-For example, if you find segments dominated by preference for a particular brand, you can leave out the variable that relates to this brand, merge together segments, scale the variables, conduct cluster analysis within a segment, etc.
+For example, if you find segments dominated by a preference for a particular brand, you can leave out the variable that relates to this brand, merge together segments, scale the variables, conduct cluster analysis within a segment, etc.

 Check out more tips on Market Research, or run your own MaxDiff analysis in Displayr!